Odd Haugen’s Tombstone

 Other appearances

 Odd’s Tombstone was used in a Strongman Super Series Grand Prix at Venice Beach in 2007.
-Odd organized the events for this competition, and it seems that this was the stone’s debut in a pro strongman competition.
+Odd organised the events for this competition, and it seems that this was the stone’s debut in a pro strongman competition.

 The event featuring the stone was a carry – like the Húsafell Stone – rather than as a stone-to-shoulder event.